 There are just a few steps to making this easy chocolate tart recipe.
 First, you make the pie crust.
 Then you bake and cool the crust.
 Next, make a simple ganache by heating cream and adding chocolate and sweetener.
 Pour the chocolate ganache filling into the tart crust and chill.
 Top with raspberries and serve.

-Crust for Chocolate Tart
+Crust for a Keto Tart

 You have two choices for a crust for this tart.
 I chose to use a simple baked low carb pie crust made with almond flour, coconut flour, butter, and water.
 It is light and flaky.